jum/caddy-docker-proxy-redis/README.md

 }
 ```

-The escaped json string for the Google service account with log writing permissions can be gnerated with the json-escape.go program like this:
+The escaped json string for the Google service account with log writing permissions can be generated with the json-escape.go program like this:

 ```
 go run json-escape.go </path/to/my-service-acct.json